meetcric/mandelbrot-fractals/README.md

     - ` main.ts, polyfill.ts, test.ts`: bootstrapping of the relevant parts of the app.

 - `README`: general information about the app and “Getting Started”.
-- `angular.json`: defines the black list for GIT.
+- `angular.json`:  consist the sources of multiple internal applications and libraries.

 ## Getting started